 AGLICAY BEACH RESORT & VIEWPOINT

 The first thing you’re going to want to do on Tablas Philippines is adventure to the beach to cool off.
-Aglicay Beach is arguably the best beach on Tablas Island to do exactly that, boasting turquoise waters, sugary white sands, tall coconut palms and a panoramic viewpoint on top of the headland.
+Aglicay Beach is arguably the best beach on the island to do exactly that, boasting turquoise waters, sugary white sands, tall coconut palms, and a panoramic viewpoint on top of the headland.

-Aglicay Beach can be found in Alcantara on the southeast coast of Tablas Island.
-From the town of Looc, it’s approximately a 25-minute drive to reach this Tablas Island tourist spot.
+Aglicay Beach can be found in Alcantara on the southeast coast of the islanf.
+From the town of Looc, it’s approximately a 25-minute drive to reach this location.